 Elizabeth Barrett Browning Publishes "Hiram Powers' Greek Slave"

-Elizabeth Barrett Browning originally published "Hiram Powers' Greek Slave" in the first volume of Charles Dickens's Household Words.
-Because the statue was, at the time of the poem's inception, being displayed across the U.S. and Britain, it is likely that EBB either saw the statue (or a model cast) for herself at the studio of Hiram Powers, with whom she and Robert Browning were acquainted and near-neighbors in Florence, prior to its journey, or saw it as part of the United States exhibit at the Great Exhibition of 1851 in London.
-"Hiram Powers' Greek Slave" is the fourth of EBB's five anti-slavery poems and is primarily responsible for shifting the statue's popular context away from that of the Greek War of Independence that had initially inspired Powers' work and towards broader questions of morality surrounding slavery abroad in the United States.
+Elizabeth Barrett Browning originally published "Hiram Powers' Greek Slave" in the second volume of Charles Dickens's Household Words.
+The poem considers The Greek Slave, a statue sculpted by American artist Hiram Powers, with whom she and Robert Browning were acquainted and near-neighbors in Florence.
+Because the statue was, at the time of the poem's inception, being displayed across the U.S. and Britain, it is likely that EBB saw a model cast of the statue for herself at Powers's studio in early 1847.
+"Hiram Powers' Greek Slave" is the fourth of the five poems EBB wrote about slavery and is primarily responsible for shifting the statue's popular context away from that of the Greek War of Independence that had initially inspired Powers' work and towards broader questions of morality surrounding slavery abroad in the United States.

 Associated Place(s)